mindspore-ai/docs/docs/vllm_mindspore/docs/source_en/getting_started/tutorials/qwen3_vl_8b_singleNPU/qwen3_vl_8b_singleNPU.md

 ## Downloading Model Weights

-User can download the model using either Web or [git-lfs Tool](#downloading-with-git-lfs-tool).
+Users can download the model using either Web or [git-lfs Tool](#downloading-with-git-lfs-tool).

 ### Downloading with git-lfs Tool